-Thermal treatment of the benign thyroid tumor with the FU has been recently numerically investigated~\cite{Namakshenas2019}.
-In greater detail, the ultrasound irradiation with different powers of 3 W, 5 W, and 7 W and the frequency of 3 MHz has been applied to the multi-layer model of the neck consisted of the internal organs, extending from the skin toward the thyroid gland, and constructed from the CT-scan images.
-It is stated that the considered number of the layers has a significant effect on the calculated parameters.
+Thermal treatment of the benign thyroid tumor with FU has been recently numerically investigated \cite{Namakshenas2019}.
+In greater detail, the ultrasound irradiation with different powers of 3 W, 5 W, and 7 W and the frequency of 3 MHz has been applied to the multilayer model of the neck consisting of the internal organs, extending from the skin toward the thyroid gland, and constructed from the CT-scan images.
+It is stated that the considered number of layers has a significant effect on the calculated parameters.

-For instance, the obtained maximum acoustic pressure in the multi-layer model is 1.18 times more than that of the common two-layer model where the two layers of water and tumoral tissue are only contemplated.
-The thermal wave model and the dual phase lag model along with the traditional Pennes bio-heat transfer model, are solved to study the temperature profile.
-It is reported that for the power 3W, the temperature distribution obtained by the non-Fourier thermal models, presents the maximum temperature with time delays of 11.32, 5.66 and 2.86 s that are 20.51$\%$, 14.1$\%$ and 8.65$\%$ lower than that of the Fourier model.
+For instance, the obtained maximum acoustic pressure in the multilayer model is 1.18 times more than that of the common two-layer model, where the two layers of water and tumoral tissue are considered only.
+The thermal wave, the DPL, and traditional Pennes bioheat transfer models are solved to study the temperature profile.
+For the power 3W, the temperature distribution obtained by the non-Fourier thermal models presents the maximum temperature with time delays of 11.32, 5.66, and 2.86 s that are 20.51$\%$ 14.1$\%$ and 8.65$\%$ lower than that of the Fourier model.
 As the power of the transducer increases, the deviation from the Fourier results also increases.
 Also, the effect of the phase lags on the area near the necrotic tumoral zone is studied.
-It is figured out for the 3 W power and 5.66 s time delay, the region with irreversible thermal damage shrinks and no necrosis of the thyroid nodule occurs.Besides, in other recent study, the proposed model is improved by considering the effect of the interfacial convective heat transfer between the blood vessels and the extravascular matrix~\cite{Namakshenas2020}.
-Also, very recently, High Intensity Focused Ultrasound (HIFU) as an appropriate treatment for thermal ablation has been proposed in ~\cite{Singh2020}.
-An effective HIFU thermo therapy for precise prediction of the temperature profile in biological tissues has been announced.
-More,the in-vitro experiments were done to validate the numerical results.
+It is figured out that the region with irreversible thermal damage shrinks for the 3~W power and 5.66 s time delay and no necrosis of the thyroid nodule occurs.
+Besides, in another recent study, the proposed model is improved by considering the effect of the interfacial convective heat transfer between the blood vessels and the extravascular matrix \cite{Namakshenas2020}.
+Also, very recently, High Intensity Focused Ultrasound (HIFU) as an appropriate treatment for thermal ablation has been proposed in \cite{Singh2020}.
+An effective HIFU thermotherapy for precisely predicting biological tissue temperature profile has been announced.
+Moreover, in-vitro experiments were performed to validate the numerical results.